Covid-19 (Coronavirus) and your information - Updated on 21st April 2020

 ellenor (“we”) promise to respect any personal data you share with us and keep it safe.
 We aim to be clear when we collect your data and this privacy notice explains both how we collect and use your information.

-There are different reasons why we might need your personal details – the main ones are to provide you support and care, process your donations to us or register you for an event.
+There are different reasons why we might need your personal details – the main ones are to provide you support and care, process your donations to us or register you for an event or for recruitment purposes.

 It’s so important that we can communicate with you.
 We’d like to keep you up to date about the work we’re doing and our vision of supporting more local families facing terminal illness – we don’t ever want to be in a position where we are unable to provide our care free of charge to families who most need it.

 Our marketing communications include information about our latest news and events, fundraising campaigns, our ellenor lottery and raffles and our vital work.
-If you do not want to receive these communications contact our Database Team on 01474 320007 or email email@example.com
+If you do not want to receive these communications contact our Supporter Care Team on 01322 626 509 or email email@example.com.

 We keep your personal data active on our fundraising database for a period of five years.
 When you receive a communication from us you can easily opt out and we will stop contacting you.
 You can request to opt out of communications at any time simply by using the details above.
-After a period of two years we will keep your details on our database as a record of our historic contact with you; after a period of five years if we don’t have your consent to continue contacting you we will securely archive your record and remove it from the database.
+After a period of five years if we don’t have your consent to continue contacting you we will securely archive your record on our database.

 Where we collect information about you from